logo.png

 Civic apps built with open data

-Open City is a group of volunteers that create apps with open data to improve transparency and citizen understanding of our government.
+Open City was a volunteer group that created civic apps with open data to improve transparency and understanding of our government in Chicago.

 Projects